Realized niche width

 Realized niche width is a phrase relating to ecology, is defined by the actual space that an organism inhabits and the resources it can access as a result of limiting pressures from other species (e.g. superior competitors).
 An organism's ecological niche is determined by the biotic and abiotic factors that make up that specific ecosystem that allow that specific organism to survive there.
 The width of an organism's niche is set by the range of conditions a species is able to survive in that specific environment.

 Definition

 The fundamental niche width of an organism refers to the theoretical range of conditions that an organism could survive and reproduce in without considering interspecific interactions.
 The fundamental niche exclusively considers limiting biotic and abiotic factors such as appropriate food sources and a suitable climate.
-The fundamental niche width often differs from the realized niche width (the areas where actually inhabited by a given species).
+The fundamental niche width often differs from the realized niche width (the areas actually inhabited by a given species).
 This differentiation is due to interspecific competition with other species within their ecosystem while still considering the biotic and abiotic limiting factors.
 A species' realized niche is usually much narrower than its fundamental niche width as it is forced to adjust its niche around the superior competing species.